RiceElectricVehicle/central-control/README.md

 # central-control

-### Power measurements should happen at fixed interval (IntervalTimer())
+## Power measurements should happen at fixed interval (IntervalTimer())

-### Store them in a buffer for accurate measurements
+## Store them in a buffer for accurate measurements

-## TODOS:
+## TODOS

-- Make a testing branch with simplified components (simple PWM, simple current measurement)
-- Determine pedal input to power setting.
+- Determine pedal input to power setting and ensure correct pin is in pins.h
+- Motor Class Todos:
+    + Need an extra pin input from the gatedriver: SD/OD (fault)